lpravda42/PythonDataIES_project/README.md

 Adding more comments and functions description + check the custom parameteres compatibility and ranges (some of them cannot be used with others, some are only positive,...) + add loggings to warn about wrong form of input parameters

 Hyperparameters tuning

-Serve the best-performing model

-The project ends with model deployment, the idea is a web form predicting the probability after filling the independent variables.